microcombustion/ctmicro/README.md

 # ctmicro

+> **Warning**
+> The package is broken for Cantera 3.0, which is related to changes of 1D object instantiation.
+For guidance how to implement 1D objects, see [ctapp](https://github.com/ischoegl/ctapp).

 The code defines a derived cantera class that implements heat transfer within a channel with prescribed temperature (i.e. it allows for lateral heat losses, making it a 1D implementation of non-adiabatic combustion)